-1. Provide inbound call center to educate market on the New Jersey market and programs, and to provide customer support to installers and project owners on project status, and issues troubleshooting.

-New Jersey's Clean Energy ProgramTM 2010 Residential Energy Efficiency and Renewable Energy Program Plan Filing

-2. Facilitate industry workgroups, including the Renewable Energy Committee meeting, the small wind working group, the solar technical workgroup, and re-start the biopower working groups.

-3. Support BPU marketing efforts in providing quick response to support media inquiries, and ad hoc requests for market statistics.

-4. Support outreach efforts to promote renewable energy and the NJCEP programs, including speaking engagement and presentations, at local and national industry events.

-5. Monitor policy development processes and inform the market of key outstanding questions and decisions (e.g. new RPS levels, net metering, Community Energy) and translate new policies into program operational procedures as required.
+- 1. Provide inbound call center to educate market on the New Jersey market and programs, and to provide customer support to installers and project owners on project status, and issues troubleshooting. - 2.
+Facilitate industry workgroups, including the Renewable Energy Committee meeting, the small wind working group, the solar technical workgroup, and re-start the biopower working groups. - 3.
+Support BPU marketing efforts in providing quick response to support media inquiries, and ad hoc requests for market statistics. - 4.
+Support outreach efforts to promote renewable energy and the NJCEP programs, including speaking engagement and presentations, at local and national industry events. - 5.
+Monitor policy development processes and inform the market of key outstanding questions and decisions (e.g. new RPS levels, net metering, Community Energy) and translate new policies into program operational procedures as required.

 Program year 2010 represents a continuation of the solar market transition.
 While maintaining strong participation levels, fast approval turnarounds and an outstanding customer experience and for rebate projects, there will be additional focus on driving greater MW activity in larger projects through the SREC Registration program, and in more aggressive market development activities in the wind and biopower markets.
-In addition, we will continue to work towards integrating energy efficiency and solar, facilitate improvements in technical best practices and reduce the number of inspections while increasing the reliability of system performance data.
+In addition, we will continue to facilitate improvements in technical best practices and reduce the number of inspections while increasing the reliability of system performance data.